autonomy-and-verification/autonomy-and-verification.github.io/_events/remote-inspection-regs-workshop.md

 The workshop is divided into three sessions covering: Applications, Regulation and Verification, and Future Challenges.
 Each session will have talks and a Q&A session, to further dig into the details of the regulation and verification challenges.
 We have a variety of speakers, from industry, regulation organisations, and academia.

+## Registration

+Registration for the workshop is *free* and available via our [eventbrite page](https://www.eventbrite.co.uk/e/verification-and-regulatory-issues-for-remote-robotic-inspection-tickets-130767654575)

 ## Programme

 * **Introduction** 09:00 -- Chair: Michael Fisher